-PAI 3320, PAI 3321, PAI 4320, PAI 4321 Prerequisite: PAI 2321
+PAI 3320, PAI 3 3321, PAI 4320, PAI 432 21

+Prerequisite: P AI 2321

-Tuition Online: \$600 Online Wednesday 1:00-4:00 p.m.
+Tuition Online: \$600

+Online Wednesday 1:00-4:00 p.m.
 Portman

 Intermediate Painting challenges the idea of what painting can be with several projects designed to stretch each student's technical ability and vision.
-Formal critiques at the end of each project help determine how well the paintings work, and emphasis is placed on personal development.
+Formal critiques at the end of each project help determine how well the paintings work.
+A review of fundamental procedures is included when necessary, but emphasis is placed on personal development.
 Advanced-level students are encouraged to develop their own projects and visions through a combination of intensive, independent studio work and ongoing guidance from the instructor.
-This online course will be taught via the Zoom video conferencing app on the given date and time.
+There are at least two formal critique days during the semester.
+Discussions of exhibitions and research on contemporary painters add to the students'understanding and development of their own painting practices.
+Ongoing references to contemporary painters and demonstrations add to each student's understanding and skill.
+Online courses will be taught via the Zoom video conferencing app on the given date and time.
 Instructions on how to access this platform as well as the handouts and other class information will be distributed to students prior to the first class meeting.